When the masculine and the feminine are in balance, there

 to recognise and transform patterns of imbalance.
 Devise ways of healing

-the split between mind and soul.
+the split between mind and soul and mind and body.
 Recognise that feeling is a valid mode

 of perceiving reality and needs to be integrated with thinking.